This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When You Need a New York Cerebral Palsy Lawyer

-Even if it turns out that malpractice was not involved in your case, and that your child’s disabilities could not have been prevented, you may still need this lawyer.
-Your child will need special services, treatments, and equipment in order to get the same education other children get.
-If your local schools are not providing what is needed, you may need to go up against them in a legal battle.
+Even if it turns out that malpractice was not involved in your case and that your child’s disabilities could not have been prevented, you may still need this lawyer.
+Your child will need special services, treatments, and equipment to get the same education other children to understand.
+If your local schools are not providing what is required, you may need to go up against them in a legal battle.

-Also expect there to be a number of battles to face over the years with a child with special needs.
+There will be several battles to face over the years with a child with special needs.
 Having the right New York cerebral palsy lawyer on your side now will help you in the future.

 How a Good Lawyer Will Help Your Family